OU Outreach - College of Continuing Education

 For more than 60 years programs within the PCS Division have evolved by recognizing and responding to changing social and cultural needs.
 PCS programming remains constant in its efforts to address the needs of underserved populations.
 Nationally recognized content specialists create programming to address needs and our strategic business model finds funding to support programming.
 It is one of the country’s most socially responsive college organizations.

-Dr. Belinda Biscoe, Associate Vice President for University Outreach, Public and Community Services
+Dr. Belinda Biscoe, Interim Vice President for University Outreach, Public and Community Services

 PCS programs and links to their websites below.